LRS blog

 What do trade unions have to do with trade deals?

-by LRS afCFTA / collective bargaining / decent work / regional value chains / social dialogue / social inclusion / trade and investment / trade unions and trade
+by LRS afCFTA / collective bargaining / decent work / impact / regional value chains / social dialogue / social inclusion / trade and investment / trade unions and trade

 Trade is about capital and labour.
 Without workers at the table, inclusive growth is impossible.
 An update on trade union advocacy on the African Continental Free Trade Area.